ToluGIT/DLP-AWS-lambda/README.md

 ## Conclusion

-With this project, we've successfully implemented an end-to-end data loss prevention solution using AWS services to detect and handle sensitive PII data within S3.
-Amazon Macie enabled the identification of PII within specified S3 buckets, and using EventBridge, Lambda, and SNS, we automated responses to detected findings by moving the identified PII files to a more secure bucket with an additional layer of encryption and notifying relevant stakeholders through SNS alerts.
+With this project, we have successfully implemented an end-to-end data loss prevention solution using AWS services to detect and manage sensitive PII data within S3.
+Amazon Macie facilitated the identification of PII within specified S3 buckets, and by utilising EventBridge, Lambda, and SNS, we automated our responses to detected findings by transferring the identified PII files to a more secure bucket with an additional layer of encryption and notifying relevant stakeholders through SNS alerts.

-Feel free to further enhance this solution by adding custom data identifiers, fine-tuning EventBridge rules, or expanding Lambda's functionality to cover additional use cases.
+You can add custom data identifiers, fine-tune EventBridge rules, or expand Lambda's functionality to cover additional use cases.